Adrian Pennino: Rocky V

 From their lavish lifestyle, they return to the streets, moving into Paulie's old house in South Philadelphia.
 Returning to her job at the J&M Tropical Fish pet shop, she and Rocky are cornered by Duke.
 Rocky would consider offers, but Adrian would deny all of them, as she knows it's a matter of money, and Rocky would be severely disabled if he were to come out of retirement again.
 She becomes skeptical when Rocky invites a young ruffian boxer from Oklahoma, Tommy "the Machine" Gunn, to stay with them.
 With Rocky spending his time training Tommy, it creates a rift between Rocky and Robert.
 Duke managed to catch Tommy's attention, which causes him to part ways from his mentor.

 Adrian comes to Rocky's aid, following his dispute with Tommy, leaving Rocky severely frustrated.
 Rocky saw their relationship as another way of winning, getting back to the life they once lived, but Adrian attests to that, citing that the partnership was actually destroying their family, and should he pass down values, as well as passing it on to his son.
 From this, Rocky calms down and reconciles with Robert.
 As Tommy and Rocky engage in a street fight, she is notified by Robert, and the two make their way to the scene.
 Adrian is last seen walking away with the family in high spirits after Rocky emerged victorious.

 Rocky Balboa

 In autumn of 2001, Adrian discovered that she was dying from ovarian cancer.
 She underwent chemotherapy, but it was not enough to save her life.
-Adrian died peacefully in her sleep on January 11, 2002, in Philadelphia, Pennsylvania, with her family along her side, aged 51.
+Adrian died peacefully in her sleep on January 11, 2002, in Philadelphia, Pennsylvania, aged 51, with her family by her side.

 In the years since, Rocky, trying to break out of his bankruptcy, manages to open a small Italian restaurant, named after her.
 The walls of the restaurant showcase pictures of Adrian, Italian heritage, as well as Rocky's sports memorabilia, such as ringside photographs, clippings from newspapers, paintings, and his championship belts.